Jakob37/jakobwillforss.com/content/post/2020-10-11-using-the-github-interface.en.md

 ![Uploading a file: Step 3](/post/2020-10-11-using-the-github-interface.en_files/13_file_uploaded.png)

-**Exercise:** Try this out for your repository - Upload an existing file from your computer to your repository!
+**Exercise 2:** Try this out for your repository - Upload an existing file from your computer to your repository!

 ## Editing existing files